Privacy Notice: Your information, your rights

 • Everyone working for the NHS has a legal duty to keep your information secure and confidential at all times.

 All staff employed by the Trust or working with the Trust are bound by strict confidentiality agreements.
-Trust Staff also undertake training on both the Data Protection, Information Security and the Common Law of
+Trust Staff also undertake training on both the Data Protection, Information Security and the Common Law of Confidentiality to ensure they know and understand how to keep your information secure and confidential at all times.

 The Trust’s Information Security Department has deployed technical security measures to keep your information secure when stored electronically.